allochi/clap-sample/README.md

 # clap-sample

-working sample on the basics of clap
+Working sample on the basics of clap for an upcoming project.